 With the exception of reference and special collections, holds may be placed on most items in any Evergreen Indiana library.
 Patrons may have up to 20 holds in the system.
 Patrons have one week after the hold is filled to pick up the item.
+Patrons have 3 days to pick up a new DVD on hold.
 Some member libraries may impose a fee for failure to pick up a hold.

 Patrons may place their own holds via the OPAC, and may select their pickup location and notification method.
 The software will refuse holds requests which do not conform to Evergreen Indiana policies.